EgosOwn/onionr/docs/onionr-draft.md

     Posts can contain text and images.
 All posts MUST be time stamped.
     Images SHOULD not be displayed by non-friends by default, to prevent unwanted viewing of offensive material & to reduce attack surface.
     All received posts must be verified to be stored and/or displayed to the user.

+    All data being transfered MUST be encrypted to the end node receiving the data, then the data MUST be encrypted the node(s) transporting/storing the data,

      Posts have two settings:
         • Friends only:
             ◦ Posts MUST be encrypted to all trusted peers via AES256-HMAC-SHA256 and PGP signed (signed before encryption) and time stamped to prevent replaying.
 A temporary RSA key for use in every post (or message) is exchanged every X many configured post (or message), for use in addition with PGP and the HMAC.